Overview

 Research impacts

-Sarah is recognised nationally and internationally as an expert on Australian espionage and foreign interference offences.
-Her research has been featured in leading national and international peer reviewed journals, such as the Cambridge Law Journal, Sydney Law Review and Melbourne University Law Review.
-She also regularly writes for The Conversation about national security crimes and makes submissions to government inquiries in Australia and overseas.
+Sarah's research has been featured in leading national and international peer reviewed journals, such as the Cambridge Law Journal, Sydney Law Review and Melbourne University Law Review.
+She also regularly writes for The Conversation and makes submissions to government inquiries in Australia and overseas.

 Works